 Retail Traffic Counter Devices

-People counting and footfall solutions come in a number of different shapes and sizes – here are our top 7, having evaluated many in the market.
+People counting and footfall counters come in a number of different shapes and sizes – here are our top 7, having evaluated many in the market.

 1. Thermal people counters